-To do this, we asked 1,000 Americans ages 18 and up that were planning on celebrating Halloween in 2017 the following question: "How much do you expect to spend celebrating Halloween this year?"
+To do this, we asked 1,000 Americans that were planning on celebrating Halloween in 2018 the following question: "How much do you expect to spend celebrating Halloween this year?"

-After averaging together all 1,000 responses, we found that in 2017, the average American is expecting to spend $185.50 on Halloween.
+After averaging together all 1,000 responses, we found that in 2018, the average American is expecting to spend $185.50 on Halloween.
 This figure is an increase from the same survey we conducted last year, which found the average Halloween expenditure to be $169.81.

 So, what is making the cost of Halloween so unexpectedly high?
 After respondents entered in their total estimated expenditures, we then asked them to estimate how it will be proportioned between three standard Halloween expenses: candy, costumes, and decorations.